 How to Make a Strong Password

-Creating a password is something you do often online.
-You need one to check your email, shop online, or use your bank account.
-It can be tempting to use a short and easy password.
-But doing this puts your personal information at risk.
-A strong password is harder to guess and keeps your accounts safe.
+Creating a password is something you do often online — for email, shopping, or banking.
+It’s tempting to use a short, easy password, but that can put your personal information at risk.
+A strong password is harder to guess and helps protect your accounts.

 Why Strong Passwords Matter

-You may wonder why strong passwords are important.
-Many websites are secure, but there is always a small risk.
+Even though many websites are secure, there’s always some risk.
 Hackers might try to break into your accounts and steal your data.
-A strong password helps stop that from happening.
+A strong password helps prevent that from happening.

 Tips for Strong Passwords

 A good password should be easy for you to remember but hard for others to guess.
-Here are some simple tips to help you:
+Here are some simple tips:

-- Don’t use personal info.
-Avoid using your name, birthday, or email.
+- Don’t use personal info like your name, birthday, or email.

-- Make it long.
-Use at least six characters; more than 10 is better.
+- Make it long — at least 10 characters is ideal.

-- Mix things up.
-Use capital and small letters, numbers, and symbols.
+- Mix things up by combining upper and lowercase letters, numbers, and symbols.

 - Use different passwords for each account.